jupyter/jupyter/docs/source/community/content-community.rst

 This often happens within specific sub-project (more information below), though there are also occasional community-wide meetings.

+Some of these meetings are recorded and uploaded to our `YouTube channel <https://www.youtube.com/ipython>`_.
+**Please do not record meetings on your own.** Some of our meetings include both on-the-record and off-the-record segments; off-record segments are not recorded or published.

 This following calendar shows the various meetings and events from Jupyter sub-projects:

 .. raw:: html